GfSE/SAF-Specification/stakeholders.md

 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the system boundary definition?
 * What services are expected from external entities?
-* Who are the Stakeholders involved in the intended solution?
+* Who are the (Major) Stakeholders involved in the intended solution?
 # System Architect
 Definition - System Architect:
 The System Architect as an individual or group performing the systems engineering for the SOI.
 The system architect creates the system architecture i.e. the views as defined by the SAF.

 ## Concern
 * Are safety related design principles) followed e.g. segregation of monitors or independence or redundant elements?
-* For what purpose is the system of interest developed or adapted?
+* For what purpose is the system developed or adapted?

   ***Rationale:  In my role, I need to know this in order to be able to further design the system in an appropriate way.***
 * Have the logical decomposition guidelines been followed?